Akta3d/Akta3d_MP3_And_Led/README.md

  - add your lights mode in the switch of LightManager::changeMode

 ## Web App
 A sample web app is available.
 It allow to control "all" main feature directly from a browser.

-Just need set the gateway ip in code or in connection gui.
-During save, the ip is stored in LocalStorage.
+### Add file to arduino file system
+From Arduino IDE : Tools => ESP8266 Sketch data upload

+### Open WebApp
+Start aduino sketch and open a web page on http://SERVER_IP:SERVER_PORT

+### debug
+To developp on local you can open the index.html file in your browser.
+In this case you should set the Arduino server IP as gateway IP to connect to the WebSocket server.
+On debug gatewayIp is stored on localStorage for next uses.

 ### Progressive Web App
-Allow to install the webApp on smartphone.
-We need start a webserver, for the first time ton serve index.html then install the web app.
-- cd WebApp
-- npm i
-- npm start
-- go to 127.0.0.1:8080 or your_Ip:8080 then install the WebApp
+From browser menu you can install the webApp on your device.
+Only when index.html file is served from webverser (not from local file system)